Enthada Saji

 Enthada Saji is a 2023 Indian Malayalam-language fantasy comedy film written and directed by Godfy Xavier Babu.
-The film features Nivetha Thomas in the title role, with Kunchacko Boban and Jayasurya in leading roles.
+The film features Kunchacko Boban, Nivetha Thomas in the title role, and Jayasurya in leading roles.
 It is produced by Listin Stephen under the banner of Magic Frames.
 This film marks Nivetha Thomas' return to Malayalam cinema after a 9-year hiatus.

 Plot

 Sajimol is a lazy and spoiled young woman often teased about her single status.
 One day, after praying in the chapel, she hears the voice of Saint Roch and talks to him through his statue.
 She requests a personal meeting, and he agrees on the condition that she attends daily mass.
 Sajimol complies, meeting and conversing with him daily, and he helps transform her life.
 She adopts a stray dog, rekindles her romance with her old crush Roy, who has returned to Kerala, and Saint Roch promises to ensure her marriage goes smoothly.

 Sajimol proposes to Roy in a cemetery, and he accepts.
 Their happiness is short-lived when the statue of Saint Roch is stolen.
 Sajimol reports it, but the locals dismiss it as the statue holds no significant value, deciding to replace it with a new one.
 The church allocates funds for the new statue, but the money is misappropriated and divided among members.
 Cleetus's son donates money to buy the statue to have his name inscribed on it, but Sajimol discovers that this new statue does not speak to her.

 Determined to recover the original, Sajimol and her friend Minimol search for it.
 In a dream, Saint Roch reveals that her adopted dog is his.
 When the dog goes missing but is later found, Sajimol reads the Bible for clues and locates the statue in an abandoned house, only for it to be stolen again.
 Sajimol pursues the thieves on her bicycle and retrieves the statue.
 The chapel rewards her with the statue, and a few months later, Sajimol marries Roy.